ESM — Embodied Stress Management

 Do I need to practice daily?
 Repetition helps, but once a new micromove has been integrated, the emphasis is on‑the‑spot use.
 While it normally takes 10-20 hours (spread over 2-3 months) to become proficient at ESM, the technique can already be applied from the very first session.

-Register here to attend our next free webinar
+Register here to attend our next free ESM webinar

 led by Konrad Wiesendanger, inventor of ESM